rinigus/osmscout-server/README.md

 * map rendering via mapnik (https://github.com/mapnik/mapnik).

 To use the server, you have to start it and configure the client to access it.
-An example configurations for Poor Maps and modRana are provided under "thirdparty" folder.
+An example configurations for Poor Maps, modRana, and JavaScript-based clients are provided under "example" folder.
 At present, Poor Maps and modRana include plugins already in the upstream and no additional configuration is needed.

 The server is written using Qt.
 The server can be used as a console or a Sailfish application.
 For console version, use